Skip to main content

 Colin Hunt – Chief Executive Officer & Executive Director

-Background & Experience: In March 2019, Colin was appointed Chief Executive Officer of AIB Group.
-He joined AIB in August 2016 as Managing Director of Wholesale, Institutional & Corporate Banking.
-Prior to joining AIB, he was Managing Director at Macquarie Capital in Ireland.
-Previously, he was a Policy Adviser at the Departments of Transport and Finance, Research Director at Goodbody Stockbrokers, Head of Trading Research at Bank of Ireland Group Treasury and a country risk analyst at NatWest.
-He has a PhD in Economics from Trinity College, Dublin, BComm and MEconSc degrees from University College Cork, and is a Chartered Bank Director and Fellow of the Institute of Bankers.
+Background & Experience: Colin Hunt was appointed Chief Executive Officer of AIB Group in 2019, having joined AIB in 2016 as Managing Director of Wholesale, Institutional & Corporate Banking.
+Previously, Colin has served as Managing Director at Macquarie Capital, Policy Adviser at the Departments of Transport and Finance and held senior roles at Goodbody Stockbrokers and Bank of Ireland.
+He holds a PhD in Economics from Trinity College, Dublin and B.Comm and MEconSc degrees from University College Cork and is a Chartered Bank Director and Fellow of the Institute of Bankers.

 Donal Galvin – Chief Financial Officer & Executive Director

-Background & Experience: Donal joined AIB as Group Treasurer in September 2013 and was appointed to the role of Chief Financial Officer in March 2019 and to the Board in May 2021.
-Donal has gained significant experience working in domestic and international financial markets over the last 26 years.
-Prior to joining AIB, Donal held a number of senior executive roles including Global Head of Asian Fixed Income & Equities at Mizuho Securities in Hong Kong and a number of senior Global Financial Market Roles across Europe and Asia Pacific for Rabobank.
+Background & Experience: Donal Galvin joined AIB as Group Treasurer in 2013, was appointed Chief Financial Officer in 2019 and joined the Board in 2021.
+Donal has over 27 years of experience in domestic and international financial markets.
+He previously held a number of senior executive roles, including Global Head of Asian Fixed Income & Equities at Mizuho Securities in Hong Kong and a number of senior Global Financial Market roles across Europe and Asia Pacific for Rabobank.
 He serves as a Non-Executive Director of Goodbody Stockbrokers UC.

 Cathy Bryce – Managing Director of Capital Markets